 by Tony Vidler

-For any professional services business to realise it’s full potential the owner must take a strategic approach to the development of the practice.
-In doing so there are 3 general areas of the firm which drive growth and value of the business, and each of those has some sub-sections.
+When it comes to practice development the owner must consider 3 general areas which drive the growth and value of the business, and each of those has some sub-sections.

 Collectively, these determine how well a practice can go.